call to schedule 407-272-5449

 Some of our best medicines are combinations of the old ways with new technology.
 For instance, Henna on the skin serves as a natural sunblock.
 Henna fights free radicals when worn on the skin.
 Lawsonia henna fights free radicals & is one of the chemical base components of most spray tans.

 Jagua is a fruit loaded with B vitamins, iron, calcium, phosphorus, proteins, lipids and fibers.
-However, I wouldn't eat it, it will turn your teeth blue! ;) Modern science is necessary when studying natural things.
+However, I wouldn't eat it, it will turn your teeth blue!
+Plus it can be toxic for infants and breastfeeding moms.
+Best just to stick to the henna, it's more gentle if you are sensitive.
+Modern science is necessary when studying natural elements and how it effects us.
 For instance if the Aztecs had labs they wouldn't have poisoned themselves with MERCURY tainted red body paint called cinnabar!
-Research SAVES lives.
+Or more recently, the 'lead' epidemic.
+Research and study SAVES lives.

-I have 20+ Years of experience at theme parks like Disney Springs, Animal Kingdom, Sea World, Six Flags, Celebration Henna, Universal Studios- Lost Continent, World Henna, as well as many annual festival events throughout central North America, applying natural designs with organic pastes to create a temporary stain on skin.
-Started in 2014.
+I have 20+ Years of experience at theme parks like Disney Springs, Animal Kingdom, Sea World, Six Flags, Georgia Mushroom Festival, Celebration Henna, Universal Studios- Lost Continent, World Henna, The Dandelion Cafe, as well as many annual festival events.

 Natural stain tattoos are temporary, organic and tell a personal story of who you are now.